 Computers.
-Speakers bringing laptops for their presentation and or/demonstration during their session should notify the conference organizers at least THREE WEEKS in advance of the meeting so that an extra table and power (220 V) will be available.
+Speakers bringing microcomputers for demonstration during their session should notify EUROSIS at least THREE WEEKS in advance of the meeting so that a table and power (220 V) will be available.
 Speakers are responsible for their computer systems.
 EUROSIS accepts no liability for them.
 In case you want an extra strong overhead projector for a TFT or LCD-projector, please contact us at least THREE WEEKS in advance.
-We strongly recommend that you bring your OWN LAPTOP for Powerpoint presentations, in order to avoid software compatibility conflicts.
+We strongly recommend that you bring your OWN LAPTOP for Powerpoint presentations in order to avoid software incompatibility problems.